rust-lang/rust/text/0000-profile-dependencies.md

 # Summary
 [summary]: #summary

-Allow overriding profile keys for certain dependencies, as well as providing
+Allow overriding profile keys for certain dependencies, as well as providing a way to set profiles in `.cargo/config`

 # Motivation
 [motivation]: #motivation